NC State Wolfpack men's lacrosse: History

 The tournament culminated in an early first round exit to eventual National Champion Johns Hopkins.
 In the next three years the team would go 6–5 in 1980, 7–4 and a No. 11 national rank in 1981, and finally 5–6 in the 1982 season.
 The team lost varsity status following 1982.
 Future national champion Tim Nelson was on the Wolfpack squad that final season, transferring to Syracuse where he led the team to a National Title in 1983.

-Lacrosse was removed as a varsity sport due to several reasons as stated by the Athletic Department, of which Title IX was not a reason for dropping the sport.
+Lacrosse was removed as a varsity sport due to several reasons as stated by the Athletic Department, including Title IX considerations.
 At the time of dropping the sport, there were no high school teams playing lacrosse in North Carolina and the recruiting would have to be done out of state.
 The only D1 programs in the state were UNC and Duke and the travel budget was very small.
 But the biggest factor in eliminating the sport was the lack of scholarships, without which the team could not competitively compete in the ACC.
 However Title IX compliance stands in the way of reinstating the program and the sport remains as a club team today playing in the Atlantic Lacrosse Conference of the MCLA.

 Due to the expansion of the game throughout the country, there has been much more attention placed into the eventual reestablishment of the program as a varsity-level sport.
 However, funds remain an issue.
 As stated by former NC State Athletic Director Debbie Yow, "I have a personal appreciation for the sport of lacrosse.
 That said, I can not foresee a time when we would voluntarily add any sport.
 The current 23 varsity sports need and deserve our attention and financial support."